HAL Dhruv: Indian Army

 The 25 ALH Mk III helicopters ordered by the Army in 2024 are being fully equipped with Elbit EO Pods as well as Saab Integrated Defensive Aids Suite (IDAS).
 The latter had been selected by HAL as the helicopter's electronic warfare self-protection system.
 The IDAS, also designated as Integrated Architecture Display System (IADS), features capabilities like Missile Approach Warning, Laser Warning, and Radar Warning.
+From late April 2025, the helicopters were used for counterterrorism operations in Kashmir after the 2025 Pahalgam attack.